 - Los Angeles, 2014.
 One victim was shot on the Los Angeles Valley College campus.

 - Los Angeles, 2014.
 In a drive-by shooting (possibly related to gang activity), one victim was injured on the University of Southern California’s grounds.

 - Richmond, 2014.
 Another drive-by shooting outside John F. Kennedy High School severely injured one student; however, the victim did survive.

 - Merced, 2015.
 One teenager was shot and killed after school hours on the grounds of a local middle school.

 - Sacramento, 2015.
 A fatal shooting followed an argument that broke out on Sacramento City College’s parking lot.
 One person died, and two others were injured.

 What Legal Options Do Victims and Their Families Have in These Situations?

 Schools must take every reasonable action possible to protect their students from an active shooter.
 If, for example, someone threatens to come back and attack the school and the institute does nothing to protect its students, the courts may hold administrators responsible for any subsequent damages, including wrongful death.
-The state will bring criminal charges against an assailant or assailants when they are caught and detained.
+The state will bring criminal charges against an assailant or assailant when they are caught and detained.

 However, these situations are massively complicated, because of how devastating the damage typically is.
 The high-profile situations that gain federal attention, for example, will likely be in court for a long time.
 When this happens, families need to partner with the right law firms to ensure their rights are protected and they are adequately compensated for their damages.
 That means looking for a team that has experience handling these types of cases and can articulately represent you and your family.